 Campus Center 236

 The Resident Assistant is a key part of the Residential Life team.
-Resident Assistants (RA) are student staff members who live in a residence hall or specialty housing area.
-RAs are primarily responsible for helping to facilitate the formation of a genuine community among the residents of that hall or building, and to serve as a live in resource and representative of Residential Life.
-The RAs also are a crucial part of the implementation of the community learning model, and facilitate many aspects of this, including connecting with individual students, helping form and enforce community standards and expectations, and serving as a campus resource for students living in each area.
+Resident Assistants (RAs) are student staff members who live in a residence hall or specialty housing area.
+RAs are primarily responsible for helping to facilitate the formation of a genuine community among the residents of that hall or building and to serve as a live-in resource and representative of Residential Life.
+The RAs also are a crucial part of the implementation of the Community Learning Model, and RAs facilitate many aspects of this, including connecting with individual students, helping form and enforce community standards and expectations, and serving as a campus resource for students living in each area.

 The Resident Assistant selection process happens each spring for the following academic year.
 Applications are available in December and due in early February.
 The interview process happens in mid- February.
 Candidates will know if they have been selected by the first week of March.
-Questions about the RA position of selection process can be directed to Coco Du, Associate Director of Residential Life, or Amanda-Rae Barboza, Residence Hall Director, at email@example.com.
+Questions about the RA position or selection process can be directed to Coco Du, Associate Director of Residential Life, or Brett Gray, Residence Hall Director, at email@example.com.

 Resident Assistant Position General Information